Edvarts Virza: Literature

 Edvarts Virza is considered as first Latvian symbolist in poetry.
-His first collection Biķeris in 1907 is not only bright example of Latvian symbolism but also first example of erotic poetry in Latvian literature.
-His later works are mostly neo classical however they have many aspects of romanticism as well.
-During the period of the Republic of Latvia the main themes of Virzas poetry were patriotism and beauty of nature.
+His first collection Biķeris in 1907 is not only a bright example of Latvian symbolism but also the first example of erotic poetry in Latvian literature.
+His later works are mostly neo-classical however they have many aspects of romanticism as well.
+During the period of the Republic of Latvia, the main themes of Virzas poetry were patriotism and the beauty of nature.
 In 1933 he finished a poem (actually a prose work) Straumēni which is today included in Latvian Cultural Canon.
 This work describes idealised peasant life in Zemgale during the 1880s.
-It combines Virzas own childhood memories with tales of his grandparents.
+It combines Virza's own childhood memories with tales of his grandparents.

-After the Ulmanis coup in May 1934 Virza became one of favorite poets of Kārlis Ulmanis, he actively took part in regime propaganda and wrote many poems and articles which promote country life, peasant work and patriotism.
+After the Ulmanis coup in May 1934 Virza became one of the favorite poets of Kārlis Ulmanis, he actively took part in regime propaganda and wrote many poems and articles which promote country life, peasant work and patriotism.
 In 1935 he also published a book about Kārlis Ulmanis.